 As useful for river trips as they are a trip to France, packing cubes help you corral everything from toiletries to first-aid supplies to kitchen gear.
 After years of using different types of packing cubes, I recommend spending more on sturdy cubes.
 Packing cubes made of thin fabric work fine for clothes but if you invest in high-quality containers, you’ll be able to repurpose them for different situations and they will last for years.
 Here are some I’ve used with good results over the years:

-• Cotopaxi Del Dia Packing Cubes: These come in a set of three different sizes (the largest 10 liters) and are well-made and versatile.
+• Cotopaxi Del Dia Packing Cubes: My top pick for packing cubes, these come in a set of three different sizes (the largest 10 liters) and are well-made and versatile.

 • Cotopaxi Nido Accessory Bag: I use this for toiletries, and it swallows up a surprising amount of items in multiple compartments.
 The fabric is sturdy and the zippers are solid after countless river trips and more mundane travel.